How to Get to Moraine Lake & Lake Louise in 2023 – Hike, Bike, Drive, & Shuttles

 1. Public Transit to Moraine Lake

-Using public transit to get to Moraine Lake is complicated – especially if you don’t have a car.
-I’ll try to break things down as simply as possible here:
+Using public transit to get to Moraine Lake is complicated – I’ll try to break things down as simply as possible here:

 • If you have a car